|1||University of Kansas||Lawrence|

 Our 2019 ranking of the Top Online MBA Programs in Kansas.
 For an explanation of ranking criteria, click here.

-1. University of Kansas, Hays, Kansas
+1. University of Kansas, Lawrence, Kansas

 The School of Business at University of Kansas (KU School of Business) offers an AACSB-accredited MBA program that may be completed entirely online.
 There are no residency requirements.
 The program consists of 30 credits of core business classes and 12 credits of focus area courses for a total of 42 credit hours.
 Courses are eight weeks each, and three focus areas are available including Finance, Management & Leadership, and Marketing.